Privacy Policy

 ADDITIONAL U.S. STATE PRIVACY DISCLOSURES

-For residents of the States of California, Colorado, Connecticut, Nevada, Utah and Virginia: These Additional U.S. State Privacy Disclosures (“U.S. Disclosures”) supplement the information contained in our Privacy Policy by providing additional information about our personal information processing practices relating to individual residents of these states.
+For residents of U.S. states that have enacted applicable and enforceable data privacy legislation: These Additional U.S. State Privacy Disclosures (“U.S. Disclosures”) supplement the information contained in our Privacy Policy by providing additional information about our personal information processing practices relating to individual residents of states that have enacted applicable and enforceable data privacy legislation (as of February 2026, California, Colorado, Connecticut, Florida, Montana, Nevada, Oregon, Texas, Utah, Virginia, Delaware, Iowa, Nebraska, New Hampshire, New Jersey, Indiana, Kentucky, Maryland, Minnesota, Rhode Island, and Tennessee, together the "Applicable States").
 For a detailed description of how we collect, use, disclose, and otherwise process personal information in connection with our Services, please see our Privacy Policy.
 Unless otherwise expressly stated, all terms defined in our Privacy Policy retain the same meaning in these U.S. Disclosures.
+To the extent any provision in these U.S. Disclosures conflicts with a provision of the Privacy Policy, these U.S. Disclosures shall govern with respect to visitors, users, and others who reside in the Applicable States.

 For the purposes of these U.S. Disclosures, personal information does not include publicly available information or deidentified, aggregated or anonymized information that is maintained in a form that is not capable of being associated with or linked to you.